 RODRIGO "RICO" ALVAREZ

-was born in Rivera, Uruguay in 1988 and moved to Kansas City in October of 2002, where he met the paternal side of his family for the first time.
+was born in Rivera, Uruguay and moved to Kansas City in October of 2002,.
 He graduated from the Paseo Academy Of Fine and Performing Arts in May of 2007 and studied graphic design at Metropolitan Community College.
 In his solo artwork, Rodrigo explores the persistence and relentless force of Mother Earth by fusing organic figures into metal sculptures.
 By bending, melting, and bracing commonly used metals into harmonic organisms he hopes to portray the balance, power and adaptability of nature.